Typescript Array Tutorial with Examples

 var array1: string[] = [];

-Secondly, arrays can be declared and initialized with the Array type
+Secondly, Arrays can also be declared and initialized using the Array type:

 var array2: string[] = new Array();